erikahentschross/wink-elections/README.md

 ```<iframe id="gnca-iframe-1" height=300 width=300 src="https:/example.com/path/to/widget/#/2024/august/primaries"></iframe>```

-# Making use of iframe resizinng postMessage
+# Making use of iframe resizing postMessage
 These widgets use a postMessage to send the height of the widget to the parent window.
 Use this height to dynamically change the height of the iframe in order to avoid scrolling within the widget's iframe

 The data object on the message event will look like this: